gabibamboi-x/Library/README.md

 # Royal Library

-Royal Library is a localy stored library for users to add their books and keep track of which one they read.
+Royal Library is a simple library for users to add their books and keep track of which one they read.

 ## Features

 - Add unlimited number of books
 - Live preview
-- Fullscreen mode
 - Cross platform
 - Toggle read/not read yet
 - Easy to use